×

 Whitianga

 This tiny town nestled in the middle of nowhere is the ideal stop for a bit of rest and relaxation.
 The pace of Whitianga is exactly what you need to escape from the high-energy circus of the city.
-The highlight of this hidden gem?
+The highlights of this hidden gem?
 The Lost Spring.
-A thermal-pool and day spa.
+A geothermal pool and day spa.
+Catching a fish, bush walks, or horse trekking, you are spoilt for options that will keep you entertained all day!
 It’s impossible to be stressed in Whitianga.

 Cooks Beach

-Named after Captain Cook himself, when he anchored the famous ship HMS Endeavour in 1769.
+En route to the renowned Cathedral Cove from Whitianga, make a pit stop at Cooks Beach for a leisurely stroll.
+Named in honour of Captain Cook’s visit aboard the HMS Endeavour in 1769, it boasts historical significance and picturesque charm.
 If the beach isn’t your thing, or you want to get a bit more active, the Shakespeare scenic and historic reserve offers a walk with one of the best views New Zealand has to offer.

 Hot Water Beach

-It's on everyone’s New Zealand Bucket List.
-Literally dig into the sand, and watch as it fills with hot water straight from the underground thermal springs.
-The beach is packed during summer, but we recommend going in winter.
-The beach is quiet, and there’s nothing better on a crisp cold day, than to dig a little and be warmed up by the earth itself.
+It’s on everyone’s New Zealand bucket list.
+Literally, dig into the sand and watch as it fills with hot water straight from the underground thermal springs.
+The beach is packed during summer, but we recommend going in winter for a quieter day.
+There is nothing better than a crispy, cold day than digging a little and being warmed up by the earth itself.
+Located only 30 minutes from Whitianga, it’s essential to remember your togs and a spade or shovel!
+If you don’t have a shovel or spade, some of the local cafes have them to hire for the day.

 GO BACK